craftcms/docs/docs/getting-started-tutorial/configure/resources.md

 ## Custom Fields

-Now that we’ve set up all the underlying resources (the section, an asset volume, and a category group), let’s create the fields for our blog posts.
+Now that we’ve set up all the underlying resources (a section, an asset volume, and a category group), let’s create the fields for our blog posts.

 Custom fields are reusable, so we’ll define them in a global space, then add them to the field layouts where they’re needed.
+Each of the resources we’ve created so far can have their own field layouts.

 The first thing we’ll do is create a _field group_ to keep our fields organized.

 1. Navigate to **Settings** → **Fields**.
 2. Choose **+ New group** in the sidebar, and give it a name like “Blog.”